’30 Rock’: Tina Fey Reveals How She Kept The Struggling Show Alive

 “No one’s paying attention to us … because everyone’s paying attention to Studio 60,” Fey told O’Brien of that time.
 “We can just keep putting too many jokes in a five-pound bag.”

 However, Fey’s persistence and joke-packing in season 1 paid off.
 The entire crew had assumed the show would be axed at the close of the first season.
-Fey says that her “proudest moment as an adult was walking back onto the soundstage … and telling everyone they still had jobs.”
+Fey said her “proudest moment as an adult was walking back onto the soundstage … and telling everyone they still had jobs.”

-Fey wrote in her memoir, “I may never know why they chose to keep the show going”–but here she cuts herself off to murmur, “Alec Baldwin.”
+Fey wrote in her memoir, “I may never know why they chose to keep the show going”.
+In the audiobook version of Bossypants, she cuts herself off to murmur, “Alec Baldwin” under her breath.

 That September, 30 Rock won the Emmy for Outstanding Comedy series.

-“I think the show was put on earth to teach me patience and compassion,” Tina Fey wrote.
+“I think the show was put on earth to teach me patience and compassion,” Fey wrote.